-We will adhere to Keeping Children Safe in Education (2022) and the DfE guidance document 'Sexual violence and sexual harassment between children in schools and colleges' (2021) (where applicable) when responding to incidents of child on child abuse.
+We will adhere to Keeping Children Safe in Education (2023) when responding to incidents of child on child abuse.
 The school takes child on child abuse seriously and will respond to all concerns or disclosures of child on child abuse, including those that have occurred outside of school and online, immediately.